magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 -  **App Map**—View all application dependencies within your Magento site, extensions, and external services.
 -  **Apdex scores**—Evaluate performance and create alerts that identify issues and notify you when they occur, such as site performance affected by a flash sale or web event.

-By default, the Pro Staging and Production environments include New Relic.
-If it is not installed, submit a [support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) to request installation. {{site.data.var.ece}} Pro plan customers also need to submit a support ticket to use New Relic on an Integration branch.
+By default, the {site.data.var.ece}} Pro plan includes New Relic on the Staging and Production environments.
+If it is not installed, submit a [support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) to request installation.
+For {{site.data.var.ece}} Pro plan customers also need to submit a support ticket to use New Relic on an Integration branch.

 {:.bs-callout .bs-callout-info}
-Your Magento Commerce Cloud account includes the software for the New Relic APM agent.
-You do not need to purchase or install the New Relic extension, which is different than the New Relic APM service.
+Your Magento Commerce Cloud account includes the software for the New Relic APM agent along with a license key.
+You do not need to purchase or install any additional software.

 ## New Relic account credentials

 When Magento provisions your {{site.data.var.ece}} project, the Project Owner should receive an email from New Relic with the credentials and instructions for accessing the account.
 If you did not receive the email, you can use the Project Owner email address to [reset the password](https://rpm.newrelic.com/forgot_password){:target="_blank"}.

-If you cannot access the account, submit a [Magento support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html).
+If you cannot access the New Relic account, submit a [Magento support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html).

 ## Add account users

 {{site.data.var.ece}} Project Owners and Admin users can add and remove users from the New Relic account.

-We recommend adding at least one account through New Relic to manage all access, integrations, and usage of the tool.
-We also recommend promoting one of the added members to Admin, to manage all New Relic access and integrations.
+We recommend adding at least one user to your New Relic account to manage all access, integrations, and usage of the tool.
+We also recommend assigning the Admin role to another user on the account so they can manage all New Relic access and integrations.

 1. Using your Project Owner New Relic credentials, log in to [New Relic](https://login.newrelic.com/login){:target="_blank"}.

-1. From the account dropdown, select **Account settings > Account > Users and roles**.
+1. From the [account dropdown](https://docs.newrelic.com/docs/using-new-relic/welcome-new-relic/getting-started/glossary#account-dropdown){:target="_blank"} menu, select **Account settings > Account > Users and roles**.

 1. Click **New user**.